Example structured note analysis

 Memory Coupon – No – acceptable

-Shoreline offers regular structured notes to clients via its many partners.
-If you would like to receive regular updates on structured notes all you need to do is to register on our mailing list.
-Contact us directly to discuss about investing in structured notes or if you wish to tailor a personal structured note.
+Shoreline offers structured notes to clients via its many partners.
+If you have any questions, or would like to receive regular updates on structured notes please contact us.
+Follow this link for additional reading material on structured notes.